c9845/powerchute-vsphere-starwind-graceful-shutdown/how-to-guide.md

 		- VirtualMachine > Interact > PowerOff (to shut down VMs).
 1) Open a powershell window and navigate to the `C:\Program Files\APC\PowerChute\user_files` directory.
 1) Run the `powerchute-vsphere-starwind-shutdown.ps1` script and follow the prompts to save your configuration.
-	- Set all the "Do...Shutdown" fields to "n" for testing purposes.
+	- Set all the `Do...` fields to "n" for testing purposes.
 	- When prompted to saves logs to a file, provide "n".
 This is just for testing.
 1) You should now have a `powerchute-vsphere-starwind-shutdown.config` file located in the same directory.
 	- This is the configuration file.